 - You can also select a Featured Page to display above the Featured posts area at the Customize → Theme Options panel.

-TextBook displays a testimonial slider below the Featured Content area.
+TextBook displays a testimonial slider below the Featured Content area, with up to five testimonials displayed.

 To add a testimonial, go to My Site → Testimonials → Add.
 Testimonials are composed of the testimonial text itself, the name of the customer, and an image or logo (which can be added as a featured image).